 There's no in-flight entertainment or WIFI on Surf Air flights.
 However, all airports that the airline flies from have complimentary WIFI and passengers are allowed to use their own personal electronic devices for entertainment once in-flight.

 There's no online check-in for Surf Air flights.
 But, the check-in process is really straightforward and much quicker than regular commercial flights.

 The airline asks that passengers arrive at the Surf Air kiosk with their flight ticket just 30 minutes before the flight to allow time for check-in and boarding.
 There's no wait time or queues and a member of the Surf Air team will allow passengers to board right away.

-Check-in closes 15 minutes before flight departure time, so passenger must make sure they arrive at the airport in advance of this.
+Check-in closes 15 minutes before flight departure time, so passengers must make sure they arrive at the airport in advance of this.

 Surf Air uses Pilatus PC-12 aircraft, which is designed to carry up to eight passengers per flight.
-The airline has more than 10 of these aircraft type within its fleet.
+The airline has 12 of these aircraft types within its fleet.

 Santa Monica Municipal Airport (SMO) is an airport in Santa Monica, California and the official bases for Surf Air.
 Although the airport is listed as the airline's official base, in reality, the airline doesn't really use a hub airport and flies point-to-point flights between most destinations within California and Texas.
 Santa Monica airport has one runway, one helipad and one terminal building.
 It's scheduled to close in 2028 and will be replaced by a public park.

 At the moment, Surf Air is the only airline officially based at Santa Monica Municipal Airport.